![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Comte de Lautréamont - pseudonym of Isidore Ducasse (1846-1870) |

 Uruguayan-born French writer, called the grandfather of surrealist poetry.
 Isidore Ducasse's fame rests on his notorious masterpiece, Les Chants de Maldoror (1869, Maldoror), a series of dreamlike and bizarre prose fragments, which he published under the pseudonym of Comte de Lautréamont.
 Ducasse died at the age of twenty-four, during the Siege of Partis in November 1870.
-"I will state in a few lines that Maldoror was good during the first years of his life, when he lived happily.
-That is that.
-Then he noticed that he had been born evil: an extraordinary fatality!" (in Maldoror and Poems, by Comte de Lautréamont, translated by Paul Knight, 1978, p.
-3) Comte de Lautréamont was born Isidore-Lucien Ducasse in Montevideo, Uruguay.
+"I shall set down in a few lines how upright Maldoror was during hos early years, when he lived happily.
+There: done.
+He later perceived he was born wicked: strange mischange!
+For a great many years he concealed his character as best as he could; but in the end, because of his efferts was not natural to him, each day the blood would rush to his head until, unable any longer to bear such a life, he hurled himself resolutely into a career of evil . . . sweet atmosphere!"
+(Maldoror, in Maldoror & the Complete Works of the Comte de Lautréamont, translated by Alexis Lykiard, Cambridge, MA: Exact Change, 1994, p.
+29; originally published 1970) Comte de Lautréamont was born Isidore-Lucien Ducasse in Montevideo, Uruguay.
 His father, François Ducasse, worked Deputy Secretary at the French Consulate.
 Jacquette-Celestine Davezac, Isidore's mother, was seven months pregnant on her wedding day.
 She died in December 1847.
 Little is known of Ducasse's early childhood, or his life.
 Apart from certain allusion in Maldoror and Poésies (1870), the only biographial material consists of a birth certificate, half a dozen letters, his death certificate, and a studio photo of a long-legged young man in a frock coat, leaning against a pillar.
 At the age of thirteen, Ducasse was sent to France to acquire French education and training in engineering.
 He entered in 1859 the Imperial Lycée at Tarbes in the Hautes-Pyrenées, probably spending his school holidays with his relatives in Bazet, his father's birthplace.
 Three years later he left the school, and in 1863 he entered the Lycée at Pau (now the Lycée Louis-Barthou).
 At school Ducasse distinguished himself in arithmetic and

 drawing, but he was also noted for his extravagances of thought and

 style.
-One of his schoolfellows recalls that Ducasse's "own brand of
+One of his schoolfellows at Pau lycée, Paul Lespés, recalls that Ducasse's "own brand of

 madness revealed itself definitively in a French essay in which with a